Folkor1/CI_PP5_GoldenCoin/README.md

 ### Order History

 - Order History link is located on My Profile page.
-- The page is available only to for authorized users.
+- The page is available only for authorized users.
-- The order history is displayed only when profile has successful orders in the past.
+- The order history is displayed only when a profile has successful orders in the past.
 - Order number, date, delivery address and billing information can be seen on the page.
 - Delivery information is displayed on the page.
 - Email address where the confirmation was sent is displayed on the page.